What Is IOTA and How Does It Work?

 IOTA is an open-source and scalable distributed ledger that has been created to ensure seamless value and data transfer.
 It has been specifically built for the next generation of digital revolution termed the Internet of Everything, a network designed to exchange data and value between machines and humans without friction.
 Featuring feeless transactions, tamper-proof data, and low resource demand, the IOTA network can power the Internet of Things without any requirement to invest heavily in infrastructure.

-IOTA aims to play a vital role in the coming industrial revolution, which will require us to create and maintain machine economies and handle financial relations between machines and humans.
+It aims to play a vital role in the coming industrial revolution, which will require us to create and maintain machine economies and handle financial relations between machines and humans.
 The network ensures the validity and authenticity of the data being exchanged on the network and prevents all types of tampering.
-IOTA also denotes IOTA's cryptocurrency token, and at the time of writing, it's valued at $0.227.
+IOTA also denotes its cryptocurrency token.

 7 Days Change